DC801/BM-Badge/SD_Card/MAGE/README.md

 ### `emote`

 Optional.
-Allows you to select a specific emote within the entity's entry in [`portraits.JSON`](#portraitsjson).
+Allows you to select a specific emote within the entity's entry in [`portraits.json`](#portraitsjson).
 The default emote (`0`) will display if not specified.
-(While emotes can be given names when defined, you must use intigers to control them here.)
+(While emotes can have assigned names, you must use intigers to control them here.)

 ### `messages`